Accountant Frequently Asked Questions

-MoneyThumb works with hundreds of banks and financial institutions.
-See the full list here.
-If you don't see your bank call our sales help line at 877-451-9944 and we will help you find out!
+MoneyThumb works with thousands of banks and financial institutions.
+See the list of most popular banks here.
+If you don't see your bank just send an email with your bank name to support@moneythumb.com and we will help you find out!

-Trial versions of all the converter can be downloaded from this page.
+Trial versions of all the converters can be downloaded from this page.

 The trial software is fully functional, and will read the entire input file and create a log of all transactions and items which were processed.
 The only difference is that the trial version will only write the first 10 transactions or items to the output file (5 transactions for csv input).
 With that, you can verify that your file is read correctly, and test the first 10 converted transactions or data elements in your application.